Occupation Report ยท Supply Chain & Operations

 Your personalised plan

-Fleet Managers score 56/100 on average — but your score depends on seniority, location, and skills.
+Fleet Managers score 56/100 on average — but yours depends on your seniority, your employer's AI rollout, and how much Route optimisation & scheduling the job actually involves.

 Not a Fleet Manager?
 Check your own score.